TheHive-Project/TheHive4py/README.md

 # thehive4py

-> **IMPORTANT:** Version 1.x is not maintained anymore as TheHive v3 and v4 are end of life.
-Version 2.x is targeting TheHive v5 exclusively and currently in beta phase.
-Please use it with caution and be prepared for potential breaking changes until the first stable release!
+> **IMPORTANT:** thehive4py v1.x is not maintained anymore as TheHive v3 and v4 are end of life. thehive4py v2.x is a complete rewrite and is not compatible with thehive4py v1.x.
+The library is still in beta phase.

 **What's New:** This is a rebooted version of `thehive4py` designed specifically for TheHive 5.
 Stay tuned, as we have more exciting updates in store!